ePages-de/restdocs-raml/README.md

 }
 ```

+Please see the [ApiDocumentation](restdocs-raml-sample/src/test/java/com/example/notes/ApiDocumentation.java) in the sample application for a detailed example.

 **:warning: Use `template URIs` to refer to path variables in your request**

 Note how we use the `urlTemplate` to build the request with [`RestDocumentationRequestBuilders`](https://docs.spring.io/spring-restdocs/docs/current/api/org/springframework/restdocs/mockmvc/RestDocumentationRequestBuilders.html#get-java.lang.String-java.lang.Object...-).
 This makes the `urlTemplate` available in the snippet and we can render it into the `RAML` fragments.